 Porsche’s are different.
 A Porsche is a high performance painting; a zero-to-sixty-in-two-point-something-second sculpture.
 A carve-the-corner-like-a-turkey poem.
 In short, a Porsche is a fast rolling piece of art.
 Art always has something to say.
 Its message is its function.
 This is why Porsche’s don’t get discarded like automobiles that exist just to get you from point A to point B. Once at point B the rubber on a Porsche has just warmed up and it still has the rest of the alphabet to get to.

 Porsche owners understand that they are temporary stewards of a piece of art- a museum of sorts- featuring an exhibit in their garage for a time.
-Once their season has come to a close the piece will move on to someone else’s museum.
+Once their season has come to a close the piece will move on to the next showroom.
 It is for this reason that I consider myself more a curator than a detailer.

 I’ve had the privilege of working on and maintaining some of the finest automobiles in the world.
 As I approach these pieces of art, each one of my senses is overwhelmed.
 The zeitgeist of the era is welded into every substrate.
 The heart and passion of the designer is worn on its sleeve.
 The sound of its soul roars through the exhaust pipes.
-The scent of every place it has been still lingers in the air.
+The scent of every road trip lingers in the air.
 Every voluptuous curve reflects light giving it a brilliant aura- a halo of sorts.

 My duty, therefore, is to customize an approach to car care that takes in to account both today and the distant tomorrow; to use products that promote the longevity of every surface; to protect from the onslaught of the elements and the asphalt; to increase the enjoyment of the owner with every pass of the polisher and every swipe of the microfibre cloth.